 1. Firstly, make sure you plant your specimen at least 10m away from your house (and your neighbours).

 2. It’s possible to grow a hedgerow tree every 3-5m length of hedge, however, this can vary depending on the length of your hedge.

 3. Next, remove side branches to encourage rapid upward growth.

 4. Finally, once it reaches the height at which you want it to form a crown (2cm +/-), cut the leading shoot to encourage it to bush out.

 Developed under licence from RSPB Sales Ltd. to raise awareness of the Royal Society for the Protection of Birds (charity registration England and Wales no. 207076, Scotland no. SC037654).
-For all items sold Best4Hedging Ltd will donate a minimum of £2,000 per annum to RSPB Sales Ltd, the trading subsidiary of the RSPB.
+For all licensed products sold by Best4Hedging Ltd, Best4Hedging Ltd will donate £2000 per annum to RSPB Sales Ltd, which gives all its distributable profits through Gift Aid to the RSPB.